How Long Does Poison Ivy Last? Timeline, Stages, and Recovery Tips

 The classic poison ivy rash appears as red, streaky patches with intense itching.
 The streaks reflect where the plant's leaves dragged across the skin.
 Small raised bumps (papules) appear first, followed by fluid-filled blisters (vesicles) as the immune response intensifies.

 At this stage, itching is often severe.
-The rash itself is not contagious, and the fluid inside blisters does not contain urushiol and cannot spread the reaction to others.
+The rash itself is not contagious, and the fluid inside the blisters does not contain urushiol and cannot spread the reaction to others.

 Stage 4: Blistering and Weeping (Days 3 to 7)

 As the reaction peaks, blisters enlarge and may rupture, releasing clear fluid.
 This weeping phase is often the most uncomfortable and tends to alarm people into thinking the rash is spreading or infected.
-In most cases, this is normal progression.
+In most cases, this is a normal progression.

 Areas with thicker skin (palms, soles) react more slowly than thin-skinned areas (eyelids, inner wrists, genitals).
-This is why new patches keep appearing for several days even after the original exposure — not because the rash is spreading, but because different skin areas are reaching their reaction peak at different times.
+This is why new patches keep appearing for several days even after the original exposure, not because the rash is spreading, but because different skin areas are reaching their reaction peak at different times.

 Stage 5: Crusting and Healing (Days 7 to 21)